 Customers tend to consider three factors when deciding on a payment method: ease of use, simplicity, and security.
-If the software developers build the necessary architecture correctly, using a QR code for payment can meet all three criteria and offer other advantages to consumers and businesses alike.
-So, let’s take a look at the benefits of QR code payments.
+If the software developers build the necessary architecture correctly, a QR code payment system can meet all three criteria and offer other advantages to consumers and businesses alike.

 A practical and user-friendly in-store or ecommerce check-out implies that a customer can choose a preferred way to pay for a service or goods.
 The greater variety of payment options, the better the customer experience, and the more customers can be served.

 For example, businesses catering to tourists accustomed to QR code mobile payments can benefit from accepting such payments through digital wallets like Alipay or the Indian Paytm.